 When it comes to churros, I enjoy the authentic recipe, but I don’t dig all of the frying.
 Add in all of the oil you need to fry churros and I’m definitely not down.
-So, I created an easy churros recipe that doesn’t add in oil, is not fried, and is really delicious.
-Here’s what you need for my churros recipe without oil.
+So, I created an easy churro maker recipe that doesn’t add in oil, is not fried, and is really delicious.
+Additionally, it’s a great snack or a delicious dessert.
+Here’s what you need for my churro maker recipe without oil.

 This recipe makes 8 churros.
 Double it if you need more.